(Plus Ways To Stop Recurrences)

-I have a secret to share with you.
-Having recurring sinus infections, chest colds, bronchitis or upper respiratory infections isn’t normal.
-Nevertheless, millions of people end up spending thousands of dollars in over-the-counter medications and antibiotics in a desperate effort to ease the discomfort and misery.
+Millions of people end up spending thousands of dollars in over-the-counter medications and antibiotics in a desperate effort to ease the discomfort and misery.
+However, there are several ways to get rid of a sinus infection naturally and safely.

 Sinusitis is an inflammation of the paranasal sinuses.
 A more precise name for this illness is rhinosinusitis (“rhino-” meaning “nose”).
 In sinusitis, the mucous membranes lining the nose and the sinuses become inflamed.